 In a world-class city like Chicago—a city with a host of world-class breweries and roasteries—it’s easy to forget about the suburbs and their contributions to Illinois’s overall craft beverage scene.
 But in the town of Addison, just 45 minutes due West of Chicago, resides […]

 Welcome to my Table, here in the corner of this cafe.
-Today we’re sipping the Guatemala ASDECAFE, from Tinker Coffee Company in Indianapolis, Indiana.
+Today we’re sipping a cup of Guatemala Finca Vista Hermosa, from Coffee Collective in Copenhagen, Denmark.
 Feel free to pull up a chair.

 process: fully washed, patio dried

-Full body; jelly mouthfeel; malic acidity; clean finish.
+Medium body; supple mouthfeel; malic acidity; clean finish.

 Today is a really special day at the Table.
 For the first time in our history, we are working with a coffee roaster on a dual-release!
 That’s right—the minute this review drops, BeanFruit Coffee Company’s latest limited edition release, Guatemala Jimenez y Vasquez, will go live on […]